trentjw/Home-assistant-with-touch-screen/install_instructions.markdown

 ```
 </div>
 "GIVE IT ABOUT 10 MINS AND REBOOT THE SYSTEM, IF YOU HAVE A MONITOR CONNECTED TO THE RASPBERRY IT SHOULD DISPLAY THE HOME ASSISTANT PAGE."

+### Upgrade

+ 1. Stop Home Assistant

+ 2. Open the directory where the virtual environment is located, activate the virtual environment, then upgrade Home Assistant:
+    ```bash
+    cd homeassistant
+    source bin/activate
+    python3 -m pip install --upgrade homeassistant
+    ```
+ 3. Start Home Assistant
+ 4. You can now reach the web interface on `http://ipaddress:8123/` - the first start may take some time before the web interface is available, depending on how many integrations need to be upgraded.